 Scouts are always restricted from the staff areas.
 Campsites of other troops are off limits and should not be visited or passed through without prior approval.
 No raids allowed!!!
 Raids cause personal and property damage and will be grounds for removal from camp.
 No refunds will be given to anyone removed from camp for any disciplinary problem.

 Pets

-No pets of any kind may be brought into camp without the Camp Director's prior approval.
+No pets of any kind may be brought into camp.
+Service animals are allowed.

 Leaving Camp